dani-pl/GLAsteroids/README.md

    *Implementation:* In my implementation, I have converted the GLManager into a class and I have created some interfaces that allow me to change the PointSize, LineWidth and ShaderColor.
 I have also created two interfaces to enableShader() and disableShader().
 Converting, the GLManager on a class had consequences in other classes, all these consequences were fixed accordingly.
+I have also included two parameters in the constructor of the GLManager which corresponds to the filePath locations of the shaderCode for both the vertex and the fragment code.